JetBrains/amper/docs/src/user-guide/dependencies.md

 ### Authentication

 Private Maven repositories require authentication.
-Amper only supports username/password authentication via a `.properties` file at the moment.
+Kargo only supports username/password authentication via a `.properties` file at the moment.
 You can configure it this way:

 <div class="grid" markdown>